cambridge-ceu/csd3/systems/files/ceuadmin.md

 [^openssh]: **openssh**

-    OpenSSL is called first to use specific `openssl`, i.e.,
+    OpenSSL is called first to use the specific `openssl`, i.e.,

     ```bash
     module load ceuadmin/openssl/3.2.1-icelake